Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 **Status**: Proposed

 >This ADR is an extension of [006.
 CUPS Protocol Implementation - Credential
->management](./006_cups.md) and focuses of firmware upgrades.
-For
+>management][cups-adr] and focuses of firmware upgrades.
+For details about the
->details about the general CUPS protocol implementation please refer to the
+>general CUPS protocol implementation please refer to the other document.
->other document.

 ## Overview